-The Downtown Enforcement Team (DET) is comprised of one Sergeant and two Police Officers funded by Measure O along with two Police Officers funded by the City's General Fund.
-The DET patrols in cars, on electric dual sport motorcycles, and on foot.
+The Downtown Enforcement Team (DET) is comprised of one Sergeant and two Police Officers funded by Measure O along with four Police Officers funded by the City's General Fund.
+The DET patrols in cars, on electric dual-sport motorcycles, and on foot.
 They are located adjacent to the Santa Rosa Transit Mall to provide greater visibility and accessibility in the downtown core.
-The DET is a versatile team that patrols not only the business districts, but also the Prince Memorial Greenway, Transit Mall, and the multi-use paths including the Santa Rosa Creek Trail, Joe Rodota Trail, and the SMART railway.
-In addition to patrolling these areas, members of the DET act as liaisons to neighborhood groups such as the Juilliard Park Neighborhood Association, Burbank Gardens Neighborhood, the Railroad Square Association, and the West End Neighborhood Association.
+The DET is a versatile team that patrols the business districts and the Prince Memorial Greenway, Transit Mall, and the multi-use paths, including the Santa Rosa Creek Trail, Joe Rodota Trail, and the SMART railway.
+In addition to patrolling these areas, members of the DET act as liaisons to neighborhood groups such as the Juilliard Park Neighborhood Association, Burbank Gardens Neighborhood, and the Square and the West End Neighborhood Association.

 DET Officers also maintain relationships with staff at the Santa Rosa Plaza, the Redwood Gospel Mission, Catholic Charities, and the City of Santa Rosa's Recreation & Parks, Housing & Community Services, and Transportation & Public Works Departments.
-Finally, the DET Sergeant attends the City Council Downtown and Homeless Subcommittee meetings to receive feedback from attendees and provide Council with updates on current law enforcement activities in the downtown.
-By addressing small issues and minor crimes as they occur, the DET prevents larger problems and patterns from developing.
+Finally, the DET Sergeant attends the City Council Downtown and Homeless Subcommittee meetings to receive feedback from attendees and provide Council with updates on current law enforcement activities.